CastroNicolas/CastroNicolas/README.md

 ### <div align="center">Hi!
 I'm Nicolas Castro</div>

-- I'm a Fullstack Developer with experience working in different projects with the following stack of technologies: Javascript, Typescript, React.js, Node.js, SQL, and MongoDB.
+I'm a Fullstack Developer with experience working in different projects with the following stack of technologies: Javascript, Typescript, React.js, Redux, Node.js, SQL, Express, and MongoDB.
+Additionally, I have hands-on experience with third-party authentications, utilizing platforms such as Firebase and Auth0, as well as implementing JWT (JSON Web Tokens).
 I consider myself a problem-solving, team player, and results-oriented person.
 I'm looking for new challenges in the Industry where I can bring value to the team and to the company in order to achieve the company's objectives.

-- My primary tech stack includes React, Redux, Node.js, Express, and SQL.
-Additionally, I have hands-on experience with third-party authentications, utilizing platforms such as Firebase and Auth0, as well as implementing JWT (JSON Web Tokens).

 <br/>